RedlineResearch/adel/README.md

 The central problem is the `delay()` function, which makes timing easy for individual behaviors, but blocks the whole processor.
 The key feature of Adel, therefore, is an asynchronous delay function called `adelay` (hence the name Adel).
 The `adelay` function works just like `delay`, but allows other code to run concurrently.

-Concurrency in Adel works on the function granularity, using a fork-join style of parallelism.
-Adel functions are defined in a stylized way, and can use any of the Adel library routines shown below:
+Concurrency in Adel is specified at the function granularity, using a fork-join style of parallelism.
+Functions are designated as "Adel functions" by defining them in a stylized way.
+The body of the function can use any of the Adel library routines shown below:

 * `aboth( f , g )` : run Adel functions f and g concurrently until they **both** finish.
 * `auntileither( f , g )` : run Adel functions f and g concurrently until **one** of them finishes.